Tarunb2/krshn-demo/README.md

 # krshn-demo
-This is a demo for Git &amp; Githib class
+This is a demo for Git &amp; Githib class.